 Watch this space for updates on the future of online poker in New York.

 To be clear, there is opposition in some quarters to expanding igaming in the Empire State.
-Some lawmakers fret that online poker (and casino) could affect three future land-based casinos likely coming to the NYC area.
-Others worry that existing commercial casinos could also be affected, including a powerful labor union for hotel and casino workers.
+Some lawmakers fret that online poker (and casino) could affect three future land-based casinos likely coming to NYC.
+Others worry that existing commercial casinos, including a powerful hotel and casino workers’ labor union, could also be affected.

 None of those obstacles are deemed insurmountable.
 It’s very possible that online poker could be legalized once the dust settles with the siting of the three downstate casinos and after opponents realize that online poker will complement, not impact, the state’s land-based facilities.